 You can then send the upload email right from Good2Go, or copy the link and add it to your own email.
 With the upload link the external customer can just drag and drop the files into Good2Go and the folder you created.
 Good2Go will notify you with an email when the customer uploads a file.

-Submitting a folder
+Submitting a folder of files

 Folders to be submitted to Good2Go should either be compressed into an archive (.ZIP) or the contents of the folder can be uploaded individually or in mass.